Public appointment application process

 If you have declared a potential conflict of interest the interview panel will explore this with you to make sure it won’t stop you from taking the appointment.
 They will also make sure that you understand the seven principles of public life.
 At the end of the interview you may be asked if you have any questions or want to say anything else.

-Find out more about the seven principles at the link below.
+Find out more about the seven principles at the following link:

 After the interview